 “Zeal for your house will consume me.”
 John 2:13

-This Sunday we find Jesus in the Temple precincts, and we find this passage almost at the beginning of John’s gospel.
+This Sunday, we see Jesus in the Temple precincts, and we read this passage that appears at the beginning of John’s gospel.
 In contrast to the other three gospel writers who place the story much later in their narratives.

 Today, do we have a zeal for the gospel?
 How do we live our moral and ethical lives in the context of our conflicted world?
-Are there people or saints whose zeal inspire us, sharpen our religious vision, and stir us to action?
+Are there people or saints whose enthusiasm inspires us, sharpens our religious vision, and stirs us to action?

 In effect, this is what Jesus did in his own time.
 What about ours?

-Twenty- years ago Sister Eugenia Bonetti, a sister of Consolation, saw the influence of human trafficking and prostitution on the streets of Southern Italy.
-As a result, she and her community took women and children into their convent; and today she heads “Slaves No More,” an organization that co-ordinates Italy’s “Counter-trafficking Office for Women & Children.”
+Twenty- years ago, Sister Eugenia Bonetti, a sister of Consolation, saw the influence of human trafficking and prostitution on the streets of Southern Italy.
+As a result, she and her community took women and children into their convent; today, she heads “Slaves No More,” an organization that coordinates Italy’s “counter-trafficking Office for Women & Children.”
 In 2013, Sister Eugenia was awarded the “European Citizens’ Prize” and caught the attention of many in Europe, and she caught the attention of the newly elected Pope Francis.

 Only several days into his pontificate, the Pope, concerned about “crimes against humanity” that manifest themselves today, directed Bishop Marcelo Sanchez Sorondo, and the research arm of the Pontifical Academy of Social Sciences, to consider the global implications of human trafficking and modern slavery; as well as the sale of human organs and body parts.

-Thus began the collaboration with Archbishop Justin Wembly, the archbishop of Canterbury — and a worldwide global effort to enlist religious, political and business leaders on behalf of their cause.
-Their aim is a common commitment to inspire spiritual and practical action by all world faiths and people of good will to eradicate modern slavery by the year 2020.
+Thus began the collaboration with Archbishop Justin Wembly, the archbishop of Canterbury — and a worldwide effort to enlist religious, political, and business leaders on behalf of their cause.
+Their aim is a shared commitment to inspire spiritual and practical action by all world faiths and people of goodwill to eradicate modern slavery by the year 2020.

-Our zeal today should extend to modern crimes against humanity in the defense of women and children.
-Something worth getting angry at!
+Our zeal today should extend to modern crimes against humanity in defense of women and children.
+Something worth getting angry over!